muddusurendranehru/website_final/SOCIAL_MEDIA_MARKETING.md

 "Dr. Nehru's platform made healthcare fit into my life, not the other way around!" - Priya

 🏥 This is what modern healthcare looks like:
-• TSMC 20548 certified quality care
+• APCOG certified quality care
 • 15+ years of medical expertise
 • 5000+ patients already benefiting
 • Available 24/7 on any device